Salvator (lizard)

 Salvator is a genus of lizards known as tegus which belong to the family Teiidae.
+The genus is endemic to South America.

 Description

 Tegus are large reptiles, with some species reaching a total length of around 1.23 m, and a weight of approximately 6.8 kg.
 These opportunistic, wide-ranging lizards can be found in a variety of habitats, from swamps to rain forests to savannas and cities.
 Although terrestrial, they are capable swimmers, able to remain submerged for up to 22 minutes and having even been caught in gill nets set at sea.
 Biomechanical studies have shown that tegus have stronger limb bones than comparably-sized mammals or birds, a trait that may be inherent to amphibians and reptiles.
 They exhibit social and maternal behaviour; female tegus construct burrows to lay their eggs in, and will protect their brood until they hatch.
 Up to 35 eggs are produced in a clutch.
 Tegus will hibernate together in groups, though males exhibit territorial behavior towards each other.

 Tegus exhibit sexual dimorphism.
 Males display greatly expanded and prominent "jowls" along the base of the lower jaw.
 These jowls are the result of extensive growth of the ventral pterygoideus muscles (a prominent jaw closing muscle in reptiles).
 Though both sexes exhibit hypertrophy of the ventral pterygoideus muscle, likely in response to their durophagous habits, male tegus show both greater relative and absolute muscle mass compared to females.
 Further evidence for sexual selection of these jowls comes from observations that ventral pterygoideus muscle mass increases in males during the reproductive season.

-Metabolic changes also occur during the reproductive season, in which the body temperature is increased up to 10 degrees Celsius and sustained internally like a bird or a mammal.
+Metabolic changes also occur during the reproductive season, in which the body temperature is increased up to 10 degrees Celsius (18 degrees Fahrenheit) and sustained internally like a bird or a mammal.
 This discovery has major evolutionary implications, providing support for the hypothesis that endothermy may have evolved in response to parental care.